-- Balance and gait – as we age we lose balance, coordination, and strength which puts us as risk for falling.
+- Balance and gait.
+As we age we lose balance, coordination, and strength which puts us at risk for falling.

 Exercise to Improve Balance

 Regular physical activity has been shown to improve balance and mobility in older adults.
 Yoga, Thai Chi, Qi Gong, and dance have all been used successfully to improve balance in this population.
-Here are some locations in the Greater Seattle Area offering exercise classes to help older adults with their balance.
+Check out your local senior center.

 Balance Assessment to Determine Medical Risks for Falling